JieningYu/CreatePlus/README.md

 # CreatePlus
-A Minecraft Datapack for 1.18.1.
+A Minecraft Datapack / QuiltMod for 1.18.2.

 Base compatibility enchantments for Create Fabric.